Toshihiko-tan/momi3/docs/tutorial.rst

             ('migrations', 0, 'start_time'),
             ('migrations', 1, 'start_time')})])

-We see the sets associated to A, b, A', b' for the linear equality and inequality constraints (Ax = b, A'x <= b') required by the model.
+We see the ``eq`` and ``ineq`` sets associated to A, b, A', b' for the linear equality and inequality constraints (Ax = b, A'x <= b').
 The constraint ordering is identical to the ordering of the input list.
-In this specific example, the ancestral population size must be nonnegative, migration rate staas within [0, 1], and time of divergence is nonnegative.
+In this specific example, the ancestral population size must be nonnegative, migration rate stays within the bounds [0, 1], and time of divergence is nonnegative.

 To do: Mention to people that by default migration is asymmetric.
 Show people how they can add in their own custom constraints.
-For example, how do we edit the output of constraints_for to ensure that the migration rates are symmetric.
+For example, show how do we edit the output of constraints_for to ensure that the migration rates are symmetric.

+The ``constraints_for`` function outputs the linear constraints required for optimizing a select set of parameters.
+During this process, any parameters not explicitly selected remain fixed at their initial values, ensuring the core model structure is preserved.

 Inference using SFS-based methods in momi3
 ==========================================